 Assassin’s Creed is a franchise that has seen ups and downs throughout its life span.
 Assassin’s Creed Valhalla is the latest in the franchise that has evolved significantly since its inception.
 From a stealth action to an action RPG, the franchise has seen a lot of changes, like completely ditching multiplayer and DLCs of varying quality.
 Wrath of the Druids is the first DLC released for Assassin’s Creed Valhalla that builds something slightly new on a strong base, and this is our review of the expansion.

 Wrath of the Druids starts like any DLC expansion for an RPG.
 A new guest has arrived with a particular problem for the players to solve and promise rewards in return.
 In the case of Assassin’s Creed Valhalla: Wrath of the Druids, a mysterious guest has arrived at the docks of Ravensthorpe with a message from the King of various Ireland territories.

 While there is a compelling reason for Eivor to go to Ireland but, it feels rushed.
 It doesn’t feel like going to Ireland and creating an alliance there is a necessary step.
 However, it’s hardly anything to complain about.

 Ireland is where players will run around and complete quests.
 One would think that Ireland would look different compared to England but, I felt like I was still roaming around in the latter.
 However, there are some locations that give a bit of personality to the new map.
 Overall, Ireland looks exactly like the map in Valhalla.
 But, it’s still beautiful to look at.

 Now let’s talk about gameplay.
-It’s the same as the base game, obviously, but new enemy types make things interesting.
+It’s the same as the base game, but new enemy types make things interesting.
 The druids who serve The Children of Danu will be cannon fodder for the players to go through.

 These druids have hallucinogens that make Eivor believe that they have mystical powers.
-They dance around and move at the speed of light and use elemental attacks like fire and poison.
+They dance around, move at the speed of light, and use elemental attacks like fire and poison.